A building block of life and prosperity

 Structure is an essential part of soil health and its ability to support plants and soil organisms.
 Air spaces between soil particles are essential to the movement and exchange of water, gases and plant roots.

 Compaction occurs when the air spaces between soil particles are lost due to vehicle traffic, animal hoof impact and cultivation.
 Compaction restricts root penetration and micro-organism activity.
-Compaction is often made worse in wet soils.
-Surface compaction from animal hooves is relatively easy to remediate but the deeper impact of vehicle traffic is difficult to remediate.
-It leads to or exacerbates water logging and anaerobic soil conditions.
-Soils in many parts of the Port Phillip & Western Port region have now been damaged by compaction by vehicles, stock and cultivation for up to 150 years.
+Compaction is preferably avoided as it is difficult to remediate.
+The deeper impact of vehicle traffic is more difficult to remediate than surface compaction from animal hooves.
+Compaction leads to or exacerbates water logging and anaerobic soil conditions and impedes plant growth.
+Preferential flow paths formed by ruts and furrows can cause or exacerbate soil erosion.
+Soils in many parts of the Port Phillip & Western Port region have now been damaged by compaction by vehicles, stock and cultivation for over 180 years.

 Soil salinity occurs when salts accumulate in the soil profile to such an extent that plant growth is adversely affected.